 Regardless of how you look at it though, reading literature and experiencing stories and character developments play a hugely important role in learning and enriching our own ability to communicate.
-Reading can help us making sense of our emotions and how we feel towards others and can have a positive impact on our mental health and creativity.
+Reading can help us make sense of our emotions and how we feel towards others and can have a positive impact on our mental health and creativity.

 When we think about literature and translation, texts interpreted from foreign languages can be influential in providing us with the voices and stories of people that can really change the way we look at the world.